-For the first review of the evidence, the search strategy identified approximately 1,000 potentially relevant studies for review.
-A total of 199 studies met the review screening criteria, and 93 studies received either a high or moderate study quality rating.
-From these 93 studies, 28 program models were identified as meeting the criteria for the HHS List of Evidence-Based Teen Pregnancy Prevention Programs.
-Of these 28 program models, 19 are supported by program impact studies that received high study quality ratings, and 9 are supported by studies that received moderate quality ratings (Tables C.1 and C.2).
+For the first update to the review, the search strategy identified 90 new relevant studies for review.
+A total of 26 studies met the review screening criteria, and 10 studies received either a high or moderate study quality rating.
+From these 10 studies, three additional program models were added to the HHS List of Evidence-Based Teen Pregnancy Prevention Programs, bringing the total number of program models on the list to 31.

+Of these 31 program models, 20 are supported by program impact studies that received high study quality ratings, and 11 are supported by studies that received moderate quality ratings (Tables C.1 and C.2).
 A majority of programs are supported by a single program impact study showing evidence of short- or long-term program impacts for the full study sample.
 The review team found no programs with evidence of sustained, full-sample impacts replicated across two or more high-quality studies.